STAND. COM. REP. NO. 209

 President of the Senate

 Thirty-First State Legislature

 State of Hawaii

-Your Committee on Labor & Public Employment, to which was referred H.B.
-No. 838 entitled:
+Your Committee on Housing, to which was referred S.B.
+No. 202 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Labor & Public Employment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 838, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 838, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 202 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Housing,